2018–19 KF Tirana season: June

 On 1 June 2018, Tirana announced to have signed a new two-year contract with manager Zé Maria, making him the highest paid coach in Albania.
 The defender Erion Hoxhallari agreed a new contract until June 2020 despite interest from several European clubs.
 Then he was sent on loan at fellow Superliga side Laçi on a short-term contract only for their UEFA Europa League campaign.

 On 14 June, Tirana reached a principal agreement with striker Michael Ngoo for the contract renewal.
 The club announced their first summer transfer nine days later, the Macedonian striker Dejan Blazhevski, who signed a 1+1 contract.

-On 29 June, the youngster Ernest Muçi signed his first professional contract that will link him with Tirana for the next three years.
+On 29 June, the youngster Ernest Muçi signed his first professional contract that would link him with Tirana for the next three years.
 The club also presented their second signing of summer transfer window, the midfielder Eni Imami who signed for the next two seasons.